Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Introduction

+Therefore, exploring the minimal solutions for relative pose estimation of multi-camera system is of significant importance and has received sustained attention~\cite{henrikstewenius2005solutions,li2008linear,clipp2008robust,kim2009motion,lim2010estimating,ventura2015efficient,kneip2016generalized}.
 The idea of deriving minimal solutions for relative pose estimation of multi-camera systems ranges back to the work of Stew{\'e}nius \emph{et al.} with the 6-point method~\cite{henrikstewenius2005solutions}.
 Then other classical works have been subsequently proposed, such as the 17-point linear method~\cite{li2008linear} and techniques based on iterative optimization~\cite{kneip2014efficient}.
-Moreover, the minimal number of necessary points can be further reduced by taking additional motion constraints into account or using other sensors, like an inertial measurement unit (IMU).
-For example, two point correspondences are sufficient for the ego-motion estimation of a multi-camera system by exploiting the Ackermann motion model constraints of wheeled vehicles~\cite{hee2013motion}.
-For vehicles equipped with a multi-camera system and an IMU, the relative motion can be estimated from four point correspondences by exploiting the known vertical direction from the IMU measurements, \emph{i.e.}, roll and pitch angles~\cite{hee2014relative,liu2017robust}.
+The minimal number of necessary points can be further reduced by taking additional motion constraints into account~\cite{hee2013motion} or exploiting the measurements from other sensors, like an inertial measurement unit (IMU)~\cite{hee2014relative,sweeney2014solving,sweeney2015computing,liu2017robust,Martyushev2020Efficient}.
+Typically, the assumption of planar motion or considering known vertical direction are common for self-driving cars and ground robots~\cite{choi2018fast,hajder2019relative,Guan2020CVPR,SaurerVasseur-457,Li2020Relative}, which makes the outlier removal more efficient and numerically more stable.